jwilferd10/ReadMeGenius/README.md

 ## 👋 Description

 ### 🛠️ Build Your Documentation
 In the realm of software development, effective documentation is paramount.
 Enter ReadMeGenius, your trusted ally in project documentation.
 As a meticulously designed markdown file generator, ReadMeGenius empowers you to streamline the documentation process with ease.
 Elevate your project's professionalism and ensure comprehensive documentation with this invaluable tool.
+Here's an interesting tidbit, the baseline for this README was *generated* by this very project!

 ### 🚀 Features
 - **Guided README Creation**: Easily create README files by answering guided questions.